 Margaret Atwood, Salman Rushdie Headline 2019 Booker Prize Shortlist

-Booker Prize judges have whittled the books still in consideration for the prestigious literary award from 151 submissions down to just six finalists.
+Booker Prize judges have whittled down the books still in consideration for the prestigious literary award from 151 submissions to six finalists.
 On the shortlist released Tuesday are two former winners and another who came awfully close: Margaret Atwood and Salman Rushdie, who won in 2000 and 1981, respectively, as well as 2015 finalist Chigozie Obioma.

-This trio of marquee names is joined by Elif Safak, one of Turkey's best-known living writers; Illinois-born Lucy Ellmann, who now lives in Scotland; and London-based Bernardine Evaristo.
+This trio of marquee names is joined by Elif Shafak, one of Turkey's best-known living writers; Illinois-born Lucy Ellmann, who now lives in Scotland; and London-based Bernardine Evaristo.

 Booker Prize Shortlist

-- The Testaments, by Margaret Atwood
+- The Testaments by Margaret Atwood

-- Ducks, Newburyport, Lucy Ellmann
+- Ducks, Newburyport Lucy Ellmann

-- Girl, Woman, Other, by Bernardine Evaristo
+- Girl, Woman, Other by Bernardine Evaristo

-- An Orchestra of Minorities, by Chigozie Obioma
+- An Orchestra of Minorities by Chigozie Obioma

-- Quichotte, by Salman Rushdie
+- Quichotte by Salman Rushdie

-- 10 Minutes 38 Seconds in This Strange World, by Elif Shafak
+- 10 Minutes 38 Seconds in This Strange World by Elif Shafak

 "There is an abundance of humour, of political and cultural engagement, of stylistic daring and astonishing beauty of language.
 Like all great literature, these books teem with life, with a profound and celebratory humanity," Peter Florence, chairman of the 2019 judging panel, said in a written statement released Tuesday.

-Note: A previous version of this story misspelled author Elif Shafak's last name as Safak.